It hasn’t been established a maximum safe daily dosage of biotin, neither for dietary supplements nor foods.

 It’s estimated that people in developed countries consume about 35-70 mcg of biotin a day.
 Thus, healthy people who follow a well-balanced diet get enough biotin from food.
 They don’t need dietary supplements.

-If you experience hair loss or brittle nails, you may benefit from biotin supplements or eating more foods high in biotin, though.
+If you experience hair loss or brittle nails, you may benefit from getting high doses of biotin from supplements for a short period of time.
+However, it’s better to follow a diet high in biotin.

 Beef liver is among the richest foods in biotin, containing 100% of the recommended daily intake per serving.
-But, you better avoid eating beef liver regularly, due to its extremely high amounts of vitamin A, which may cause toxicity.
+But, you better avoid the regular consumption of beef liver, due to its extremely high amounts of vitamin A, which may cause toxicity.

 Eggs are the second-richest food in biotin.
-An egg provides about 30% of the required intake.
+An egg provides about 30% of the Daily Value.
+Salmon, peanuts, sunflower seeds, and almonds are also great natural sources of biotin.